Blog | Taking an Always-On Approach to Employee Engagement

-Today, companies understand that the skills, experience and knowledge of their employees is central to success.
-Employee engagement is vital, and this means listening to them and acting on the insight they provide.
+Today, companies understand that the skills, experience and knowledge of their employees are central to success.
+Employee engagement is vital, and this means listening to them and acting the insight they provide.
 But at a time when markets are changing fast relying solely on old-style employee engagement tactics such as annual surveys will not provide the up to the minute insight that companies require.

-To succeed in creating a positive feedback loop with employees businesses therefore need to improve their understanding of what makes their people tick in order to boost employee engagement, employee satisfaction, and employee retention.
+To succeed in creating a positive feedback loop with employees businesses, therefore, need to improve their understanding of what makes their people tick in order to boost employee engagement, employee satisfaction, and employee retention.
 Listening more regularly also enables you to unlock new ideas and innovations – vital in fast-changing markets.

 How can you achieve this?
 The key is adopting new ways of listening, collecting and acting on employee feedback.
 Companies need to adopt new types of employee engagement surveys such as:

 - Always-on feedback, which allows employees to fill in online surveys and make suggestions at any time

 - Employee communities which let staff raise topics and launch discussions with their peers and the wider organization